findy-network/findy-agent-cli/scripts/fullstack/README.md

    **Register Charlie's Web-Wallet**

-   Follow the guides on [Findy Wallet](http://localhost:3000) and register the first wallet holder by name Alice which make easire to follow these samples.
+   Follow the guides on [Findy Wallet](http://localhost:3000) and register the first wallet holder by name Alice which make easier to follow these samples.

-   More samples and quides for Findy Web Wallet can be found from [here](https://github.com/findy-network/findy-wallet-pwa)
+   More samples and guides for Findy Web Wallet can be found from [here](https://github.com/findy-network/findy-wallet-pwa)